centminmod/cpanel-backup/readme.md

 `cpanel-backup.sh` preview for single cpanel user backup mode to back cpanel user = `cpuser1` with alias domain name, cPanel username and database name masking enabled only for Slack channel notifications (script outputs the real names) and default zstd compression algorithm used and zstd compressed logs.

-with all backup targets enabled for public_html, logs, mail, mysql and ssl
+with all backup targets enabled for public_html, logs, mail, mysql, ssl and git repositories

 ```
 # backup /home/username/public_html